MTG/freesound/_docs/api/source/resources.rst

   }

 You will probably want to store the content of the ``filename`` field because it will be needed to later describe the sound.
-Alternatively, you can obtain a list of uploaded sounds pending description using the :ref:`sound-uploaded-files-pending-description` resource.
+Alternatively, you can obtain a list of uploaded sounds pending description using the :ref:`sound-pending-uploads` resource.

 Examples